AngelaJ34/AI-Car-Pedestrian-Tracking-Python/README.md

  pip3 install opencv-python-headless

  2.)
-Implement computer vision 2 command in terminal: import cv2
+Implement computer vision 2 command in terminal:

+ import cv2

- **This above checks to ensure you installed the following without error**
+ **This command above checks to ensure you installed the following without error**